c4cs/c4cs.github.io/du.md

 ##### Break it down

--The -h option asks for 'human readable' output.
+* The -h option asks for 'human readable' output.
 This can be very usefull for people who are not as experienced programmers.
 The       effect is that it more clearly states what these numbers such as '92' mean in the output (KB).

 #### `du -a`

 ~~~ bash
 $ du -a
 4	./sudo.md